karinapichardo/Gymso-Fitness/README.md

 This project was very fun to do, I got to practice with flexbox and css grid.
 Likewise, I practiced creating responsive tables.

 # Key takeaways:
+* I learned about AOS - “On Scroll” Animation Library and added it to my project.
+This might have been my favorite new thing that I learned!

 * I learned about SVGS and the power they have, like being able to style them however you'd like and how they're able to scale no matter their size.